 - Strategic capital for legal advertising

 - Post-settlement financing

-Marine (aka Marine Finance).
-Invest in vessel acquisition, construction, and deconstruction.
+Marine Finance lets you invest in vessel acquisition, construction, and deconstruction.
 Seaborne trade is a multi-trillion dollar industry.

-All offerings are asset-based and backed by collateral such as real estate or a vehicle.
+All investments are backed by collateral such as real estate or a vehicle.
 This guarantees your principal in case the borrower defaults.